ipfs-shipyard/space/ROADMAP.md

 - [ ] **PoC - Implement baseline metrics** - Implement a baseline set of metrics, perhaps [this list](https://github.com/n0-computer/test-plans/tree/main/movethebytes/data-transfer#metrics) suggested by move the bytes, and build into logging of block-ship transmitter and receiver.
 - [ ] **MVP v0.7 - Demonstrate block-ship retransmit over radio** - Establish a block-ship session over the dev radio link at a speed which ensures minor packet loss and tune the re-transmission mechanism to overcome the packet loss.

-## Future Milestones
+## Future Epics

+- **Productionize Software** - All current milestones have been building out MVP-grade software, which will need to be made production grade.
+The software should be run through a profiler on several scenarios to check for excess memory usage.
+Memory allocation should be analyzed and optimized.
+All key data transfer paths should be instrumented to collect metrics and measure performance.
+APIs and communications interfaces need to be examined for vulnerabilities.
+Tests at scale should be run to determine performance limits inside of a variety of realistic simulated environments.

+- **Optimize Data Transfer Protocol** - Explore more sophisticated methods for exchanging data.
+Investigate chunking methods tuned to specific data types to increase the chance of deduplicating data or allow for meaningful partial transfers.
+Explore how to specify multiple blocks for request/transmission, such as by CID, sub-graph, bloom filter, etc. Intelligently plan which data to transfer based on passes within constellations.

+- **Multi-Radio Support** - Extend the communication interface to support transmitting and receiving from multiple sources.
+Build out logic for routing specific message types to specific radio/comms interfaces, such as one interface for space-to-space, and one interface for space-to-ground.
+This may be handled transparently by some systems, and on others it may require more manual attention.
+This could also include support for one-way communications interfaces, such as beacon radios (transmit only).

+- **Satellite Constellation Support** - Extend the point-to-point functionality of space-to-ground communications to also support peer-to-peer communications within a satellite constellation.
+Design and implement the DHT equivalent for tracking which satellites in the constellation have which blocks.
+Create a discovery & transfer mechanism which can be adapted for different types inter-satellite-links and what information about peers is/isn't available.

+- **Integrate Space IPFS with other IPFS** - Creating an interoperability layer between the space-to-ground IPFS network and other IPFS networks.
+This may include extending the ground IPFS node to present as a gateway or relay to other IPFS networks.
+The idea here is to support easy data exchange between more standard public/private IPFS networks and the IPFS data passed between space & ground.
+This could be used as a backhaul between ground stations or a method for publicly exposing extra-terrestrial data.

+- **Groundstation data coordination** - An important aspect of using IPFS in conjunction with ground station networks is the coordination, exchange, and assembly of data transmitted by spacecraft.
+This could be accomplished by standing up an IPFS network for this purpose, integrating with a standard public/private IPFS network, by using a similar coordination method as the spacecraft constellation, or by a different means.

+- **SDK the Project** - Generalize, package, and document the project to make it easily accessible and usable in third party missions.
+Define and create a rich API via static library for integration into systems built in other languages.
+Harden CLI tool for API commands and expand functionality.
+Potentially generalize the UDP interface to use the [Space Packet Protocol](https://egit.irs.uni-stuttgart.de/rust/spacepackets) or [AX.25](https://github.com/thombles/ax25-rs) formats to allow for more direct link integration.

-- **PoC - Explore various satellite profiles** - Satellites operate across a variety of scenarios (earth observing, communications, navigation, weather, etc), each of which may require a different operational profile.
+- **Research broader satellite profiles** - Satellites operate across a variety of scenarios (earth observing, communications, navigation, weather, etc), each of which may require a different operational profile.
 Research these common scenarios, and their associated operational profiles, and create simulation scenarios to test against IPFS software.
-- **Poc - Explore multi-block specification techniques** - Explore how to specify multiple blocks for request/transmission, such as by CID, sub-graph, bloom filter, etc.

-## Future ideas

-- Utilizing [testground](https://docs.testground.ai/) and [containernet](https://containernet.github.io/) for larger scale simulations
-- Explore using the [Space Packet Protocol](https://egit.irs.uni-stuttgart.de/rust/spacepackets) or [AX.25](https://github.com/thombles/ax25-rs) for payload format
-- Keep an eye on the output of the [Move the Bytes WG](https://www.notion.so/Move-the-Bytes-WG-2dc2194a004f4b72a9706ad5a150081d) and see if we can steal/borrow their protocol ideas
+Create optimizations for constellation setup and data transfer protocol based on operational profile needs.

+- **Simulations and CI** - Build out a simulation environment using [testground](https://docs.testground.ai/) or [containernet](https://containernet.github.io/).
+Build out tests for larger scale scenarios across multiple satellites and ground stations.
+Build out simple scenarios which can be run regularly in CI.

+- **Static/human names** - Implement a a system like IPNS or DNSLink to expose static or human-readable names for singular assets or lists of assets.